EleganckaPorazka/lwr_motion_program/README.md

 Remember to set 'dt' to the same value in *lin_demo* and as a parameter of *inverse_kinematics_basic*.

+## Notes

-TODO: It seems to be working OK in some runs, and wrong in others.
+TODO: The *lin_demo* seems to be working OK in some runs, and wrong in others.
 Perhaps sometimes there is some mismatch (loss of synchronization?) when reading joint states?

-## Notes
+And in some runs, even though it goes along a straight line, the feedback goes only to 97-98% complete, and then "Trajectory finished".
+However, changing dt to 0.01 from 0.005 resulted in much more truly successful runs (straight line motion, 100% complete).
+Perhaps the virtual machine is mediocre, but I will be able to test it on a good PC not until September.

+TODO: multiple goals to define PTP and LIN combinations.

+TODO: LAUNCHER!
+Or at least parameters in yaml file

 This code is also uploaded to [**my other repository**](https://gitlab.com/lwolinski/lwr_motion_program.git).